ZanaColak/WISHLIST/README.md

 ## Welcome to Wishlist

-This application is our implementation of a website which handles the simple CRUD methods as: creating a user, one wishlists and adding items to a given wishlists.
+This application is our implementation of a website which handles the simple CRUD methods as: creating a user, one wishlists and adding items to a given wishlist.
 You can update and delete these as well.
 The appeal of our application is that you can make a wishlist for anything.
 You can also enter a URL (like from Google) under an item to indicate what the item specifically is.